mineadmin/doc-v3/docs/en/front/advanced/permission.md

 ### Directive Usage

-String input is also supported, but for simplicity, it is omitted here.
+String input is also supported, but for simplicity, only array input is demonstrated here.

 ```vue
 <template>